timslow1/office-escape/README.md

 # How to Run
-Currently the only way to run is on a Windows PC, download and run office-escape.exe
+Currently the only way to run is on a Windows PC, download and run office-escape.exe Also low volume edition with same game and volume set to level 1 - office-escape-low-volume.exe

 # Further info
 The other sound and art files are included in this repo for reference, however they are included in the iw-gamejam2021.mfa file and also the compiled office-escape.exe file